chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 - status - the current state of the upload.
 - progress - the current progress of the upload.
 - owner - the id of the user who owns this collection.
+- message - error message if the upload fails.

 #### Upload Bucket